-The following are the core competencies as outlined in the Continuing Care Health Services, 2018:
+The following are the core competencies as outlined in the Continuing Care Health Service Standards, 2018:

 Certified: HCA education obtained through a Government of Alberta licensed post-secondary institution (using the provincial HCA curriculum):

-- For the next year evidence of HCA certification can be provided through employer verification and HCAs will not need to provide official transcripts to the Directory
+- Up until December 31, 2019, evidence of HCA certification can be provided through employer verification and HCAs will not need to provide official transcripts to the Directory

 - Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Certified – In Progress